hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/10.tips-and-tricks/docs.md

 In addition, this theme is also automatically synced to the Git repository of your site.
 This means that you can invite other people, such as fellow educators or your students, to assist in the further customization of your site.

-##### URL flags (for embedding pages)
+##### URL Parameters (e.g. for embedding pages)

 When displaying Open Course Hub pages within another system (e.g. LMS) it is often helpful to only display page content and not include header navigation and the sidebar.

-To support this use of Open Course Hub, a number of URL flags are available:
+To support this use of Open Course Hub, a number of URL parameters are available:

 * `chromeless`
 * `hidepagetitle`
 * `summaryonly`

-**Chromeless Flag**
+**Chromeless Parameter**
-The `chromeless:true` URL flag will display a page without global navigation elements.
+The `chromeless:true` URL parameter will display a page without global navigation elements.
 For example, [http://demo.hibbittsdesign.org/grav-course-hub/resources/chromeless:true](http://demo.hibbittsdesign.org/grav-course-hub/resources/chromeless:true)

-**HidePageTitle Flag**
+**HidePageTitle Parameter**
-The addition of the `hidepagetitle:true` URL flag will display a 'chromeless' page without it's title.
+The addition of the `hidepagetitle:true` URL parameter will display a 'chromeless' page without it's title.
 For example, [http://demo.hibbittsdesign.org/grav-course-hub/resources/chromeless:true/hidepagetitle:true](http://demo.hibbittsdesign.org/grav-course-hub/resources/chromeless:true/hidepagetitle:true)

-**Summary Only Flag**
+**Summary Only Parameter**
-The addition of the `summaryonly:true` URL flag will display the summary of a 'chromeless' blog page.
+The addition of the `summaryonly:true` URL parameter will display the summary of a 'chromeless' blog page.
 For example, [http://demo.hibbittsdesign.org/grav-course-hub/home/unit-01/chromeless:true/summaryonly:true](http://demo.hibbittsdesign.org/grav-course-hub/home/unit-01/chromeless:true/summaryonly:true)

 ##### Making a homepage blog post 'sticky'